Hsj303/RELATE/README.md

 # RELATE

-This repo contains code for training RGB-based action segmentation with alignment gated fusion (RELATE) framework of our work "Distill, Suppress, and Fuse: Cross-Modal Knowledge Integration for Optical Flow-Free Temporal Action Segmentation" (ICMLW 2026).
+This repo contains code for training RGB-based action segmentation with alignment gated fusion (RELATE) framework from our work "Distill, Suppress, and Fuse: Cross-Modal Knowledge Integration for Optical Flow-Free Temporal Action Segmentation" (ICMLW 2026).
 Please see our paper for more detailed information.

 ![RELATE architecture](docs/RELATE_fig.png)